 Sequoia National Forest Parts of Fresno, Kern and Tulare Counties, California

 The dominant drainage class is Excessively drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Alfisols — moderately leached forest soils with a clay-enriched subsoil.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Sequoia National Forest Parts of Fresno, Kern and Tulare Counties, California.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |